sh2o/noaa-educators-network/book-club-roadmap.md

 ## Project Description
 As part of the next phase of the NOAA Educators Network webinar series, we're working on a series about Fostering Behavior Change.
 Capacity-building webinars through the NOAA Educators Network based loosely on an online course offered by Duke called [Environmental Communication for Behavior Change course]  (http://nicholas.duke.edu/del/environmental-communication-behavior-change) Network members reads the course's primary text, then review, discuss and walkthrough the book in 3 or 4 sections over a few months.
 The text is free and available online: (http://www.cbsm.com/pages/guide/preface/)

-Volunteers would do a "book report" webinar for a section of the book.
-In the preparation phase, the volunteer reads their section in depth, develop slides that summarize, highlight, and expand on the ideas of that section.
-Then the volunteer presents the slides on a pre-recorded webinar and shared online.
-We'll have meetings and provide guidelines to support this.
-I estimate that time commitment would be in the range of 10 to 15 hours over 2 months.

 Not exactly sure how best to facilitate the discussion element, still mulling over a few options.
 Have begun discussions to connect with Regional working groups to host conversations.